fjolnir/Foundation-Lite/README.md

 Foundation lite is a limited subset of Cocoa's Foundation framework, intented for use on Linux (IA64).

-It deliberately only implements only the absolute core aspects of Foundation with the goal of making it feasible to deploy Objective-C feasible on Linux servers.
+It deliberately only implements only the absolute core components of Foundation with the goal of making it feasible to deploy Objective-C feasible on Linux servers.

 Most of the types implemented are simple wrappers around Apple's own CoreFoundation Lite (hence Foundation Lite), meaning that these are no half-assed implementation I whipped up in my spare time, and should have roughly the same performance characteristics as those on MacOS, and will be updated with each release of it.